experimentAccount2/slpkg/README.rst

   Versions: {current}

-* Choose repositories you need to work from file '/etc/slpkg/slpkg.conf' default is 'slack' and 'sbo' repositories and read REPOSITORIES file for each of the particularities.
+* Choose default repositories you need to work from file '/etc/slpkg/slpkg.conf' default is 'slack' and 'sbo' repositories and read REPOSITORIES file for each of the particularities.
+  Manage custom repositories with commands 'repo-add' and 'repo-remove'.

 Slpkg works in accordance with the standards of the organization slackbuilds.org to builds packages.
 Also uses the Slackware linux instructions for installation,